Next Session at Leos is Tuesday 22 June. The link for names will appear towards the bottom of this page nearer the date.

 Bob, Paul and Richard will co-ordinate the session, allowing 13 minutes for the first activity (to include warm-up), 8 minutes for the middle two and 11 minutes for the last one (to include cool down). (this is based on 4 activities)

 All parents must remain on or by the rugby pitch while the sessions are going on.
 This is because the leaders and assistants are not allowed to come within 2 metres of any child (other than their own).
 So if contact is needed, be it to attend to an injury or to tie shoelaces, the parent must do this.

 N.B.
 Toilets won’t be open.
 If they are open and you use them, you must notify Bob or Richard so you are included in the Track & Trace sent in by Leos

 The normal activities (and the activity area used) are listed below.
 They are all slightly modified versions of activities that we’ve done in the past in normal times.
-The diagrams also show the recommended position of the leader and the assistant.

 - One of the following depending on light and ground conditions

 - Timed 200 metre sprints